lasseebert/kase/README.md

 This is much more easy to read and reason about.

-See below for more a full list of what Kase does.
+See below for a full list of what Kase does.

 ## Installation